DEGJS/fetchUtils/README.md

 #### fetchParams
 Type: `Object`
-Request options that are passed through to the `fetch()` method.
+Request options (such as method, body, etc.) that are passed through to the `fetch()` method.
 These options correspond to those defined in the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch/fetch#Syntax).
 This parameter is optional.

 #### options
 Type: `Object`